triton-inference-server/tutorials/Popular_Models_Guide/Llama2/trtllm_guide.md

 ## Serving with Triton

 The last step is to create a Triton readable model.
-You can find a template of a model that uses in flight batching in [tensorrtllm_backend/all_models/inflight_batcher_llm](https://github.com/triton-inference-server/tensorrtllm_backend/tree/main/all_models/inflight_batcher_llm).
+You can find a template of a model that uses inflight batching in [tensorrtllm_backend/all_models/inflight_batcher_llm](https://github.com/triton-inference-server/tensorrtllm_backend/tree/main/all_models/inflight_batcher_llm).
 To run our Llama2-7B model, you will need to: